vmware/build-tools-for-vmware-aria/mkdocs/usage/products/vra8x.md

 however vRA needs to then retrieve it in order to be able to create the custom Resource and use the Create/Delete Workflows.
 This only happens after a short delay and the vRA data collector scrapes vRO.
 Defaults to no delay.

+!!! note
-**Note**: **If there are any custom forms or icons associated with a catalog-item they will also be imported.
+    If there are any custom forms or icons associated with a catalog-item they will also be imported.

+!!! note
-**Note**: *If there are custom forms in the custom-forms directory that are associated with workflows, they will be imported to the VRA server as well.*
+    If there are custom forms in the custom-forms directory that are associated with workflows, they will be imported to the VRA server as well.

+!!! note
-**Note**: *If there are custom forms in the custom-forms directory that are associated with workflows, the content-sources that are associated with them will be imported as well (they will be read from the content-sources directory).*
+    If there are custom forms in the custom-forms directory that are associated with workflows, the content-sources that are associated with them will be imported as well (they will be read from the content-sources directory).

 ### Blueprint versioning
 When pushing a blueprint to a vRA server that contains previously released blueprint with the same name as the one